mcaceresb/stata-gtools/docs/usage/gcollapse.md

 medians, etc., similar to collapse.
 Unlike collapse, however, first, last, firstnm, lastnm for string variables are not supported.

-_Note for Windows users:_ It may be necessary to run `gtools, dependencies` at the start of your Stata session.
+_Important:_ Please run `gtools, upgrade` to update `gtools` to the latest stable version.  _Windows users:_ If the plugin fails to load, please run `gtools, dependencies` at the start of your Stata session.

 Syntax
 ------